 - ½ cup water

 - ½ cup white wine or vegetable stock

 - 12 ounces salmon fillet

-- Line a baking sheet with parchment paper and preheat oven to 400°F.
+- Line a baking sheet with parchment paper and preheat the oven to 400°F.

-- Bake for about 15 minutes or until cooked through.
+- Place in the oven and bake for about 15 minutes or until cooked through.